She Loves Biscotti

 Now, at this point, you need to keep an eye on these potatoes in the oven.

-The potatoes are ready when they are golden and crispy.
-Remove the pan from the oven and allow them to stand for a good 5 minutes.
+The potatoes are ready when they are golden and have a crispy exterior.
+Remove the pan from the oven and allow them to stand for 5 minutes before serving.

 Italian potato recipes we love